-Winterline is officially accredited by the American Gap Association for having demonstrated a commitment to the highest standards in safety, quality, and integrity.
+Winterline is officially accredited by the Gap Year Association for having demonstrated a commitment to the highest standards in safety, quality, and integrity.
 We manage risk in a multitude of ways, utilizing exposure to controlled/managed risk as a means of furthering our students’ personal growth and transformation.
 Through the use of effective evaluation, education and training, good communication, and implementation of emergency response protocols, our risk management approach provides a foundation for ensuring the safety of each and every Winterline participant.

 Student Eligibility & Behavior